jstriblet/KindleHighlights/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.

+## To-Do

+- Automate the importing of the "My Clippings.txt" file when plugging in the Kindle.